ayazhafiz/gradec/README.md

 # gradec

-`gradec` accumulates [score comments](#score-comments) on a GitHub commit, then pushing a comment with the final score to the ommit.
+`gradec` accumulates [score comments](#score-comments) on a GitHub commit, then pushing a comment with the final score to the commit.
 `gradec` can also push comments linking to a commit's CI builds.

 ## Usage

+This project uses [yarn](https://yarnpkg.com) as a dependency manager and build runner.
 After cloning the repo, install the project's dependencies and build `gradec`.
-This project uses [yarn](https://yarnpkg.com) as a dependency manager and build runner.

 ```shell
 yarn install